GreeniusGenius/m1-prism-launcher-hack-1.8.9/README.md

 First, install the [Zulu Java 8 JRE for macOS ARM64](https://cdn.azul.com/zulu/bin/zulu8.68.0.21-ca-jre8.0.362-macosx_aarch64.dmg).
 You'll also need a standard install of Prism Launcher.
 I'm also using Forge, and various performance and Hypixel QoL mods, but this should work regardless.
+I suggest you install the JRE over the JDK, unless you plan to be doing mod development, as it will just be an unecessary use of storage otherwise.

 ### Clone this repo